-ANSWERS TO PRIMARY QUESTIONS Q2.
-What role did Stefan Walz play?
-How did Stefan Walz die, who was responsible for his death, to whom was he allied, and where was he going when he was killed? (max.
-10 points) • ANSWER: Stefan Walz was part of a German sleeper cell.
-He was killed by the young woman seen on the bus near him, along with her husband and partner; they were fellow members of his spy ring.
-He was killed with a poison that she injected into him (possibly brought into the country by the assassin in his shoe).
-Walz was on his way to the Jane Street Garden to sell the information about the assassin plot to Mr. Oglevee, who is allied with an intelligence agency friendly to the US.
-Q3.
-What motivated those responsible for his death, and to whom were they allied? (max 10 points) • ANSWER: The young man and woman, codenamed "Happy Couple", were part of the German sleeper cell spy ring who lived in the house at 1849 2nd Avenue.
-They were true believers, who were prepared to commit suicide and go to their graves with their secrets.
-They found out that Stefan Walz had been planning to sell information about the assasination plot and so killed him to prevent that, and then attempted to destroy any incriminating information about the plot that he may have been carrying on his person or left his apartment in the tailor shop.
-Q4.
-How and why did the gold-tooth man die, to whom was he allied, and do you know his real name? (max.
-15 points) • ANSWER: The gold-tooth man is Stuart Marx, an agent of British Intelligence spymaster Charles Oglevee.
-He was installed in the apartment across from the "happy couple" to spy on them and keep notes on their activities.
-The assassin befriended Stuart Marx in order to have a place to hide out.
-Early Thursday morning, the assassin followed Stuart Marx, who was going to meet with Mr. Oglevee.
-The assassin strangled him ahead of the planned meeting and dumped him into the water.
-He then continued to stay in Stuart's apartment for a short while.
-Q5.
-What role does Charles Oglevee play, and to whom was he allied? (max.
-5 points) • ANSWER: Charles Oglevee is an intelligence agent of a friendly foreign power (Britain).
-He was trying to penetrate the German spy ring, chiefly by paying to flip Stefan Walz, but also by spying on the "happy couple" house.

-• ANSWER: The partial note with letters EGL was the start of the substitution cipher encryption key used to decode the German airmail letter received by Stefan Walz.
-He received regular airmail letters from German and helped settle other German spies.

-Q7.
-What was the meaning of the translated letter document dropped off for you? (max.
-5 points)
+. • eath, to whom was he allied, and where was he going when he was killed? points) won men brou Gard SWER: Stefan Walz was part of a German sleeper cell.
+He was killed by the young han seen on the bus near him, along with her husband and partner; they were fellow inbers of his spy ring.
+He was killed with a poison that she injected into him (possibly light into the country by the assassin in his shoe).
+Walz was on his way to the Jane Street den to sell the information about the assassin plot to Mr. Oglevee, who is allied with an elligence agency friendly to the US. at motivated those responsible for his death, and to whom were they allied? (max.
+10 points) man ers, four plot forn SWER: The young man and woman, codenamed "Happy Couple", were part of the Geral sleeper cell spy ring who lived in the house at 1849 2nd Avenue.
+They were true believes who were prepared to commit suicide and go to their graves with their secrets.
+They not out that Stefan Walz had been planning to sell information about the assasination and so killed him to prevent that, and then attempted to destroy any incriminating innation about the plot that he may have been carrying on his person or left his apartment the tailor shop. real name? (max.
+15 points) Char on the to he who mee SWER: The gold-tooth man is Stuart Marx, an agent of British Intelligence spymaster rles Oglevee.
+He was installed in the apartment across from the "happy couple" to spy hem and keep notes on their activities.
+The assassin befriended Stuart Marx in order ave a place to hide out.
+Early Thursday morning, the assassin followed Stuart Marx, was going to meet with Mr. Oglevee.
+The assassin strangled him ahead of the planned sting and dumped him into the water.
+He then continued to stay in Stuart's apartment a short while.
+Q5 .
+Wha t role does Charles Oglevee play, and to whom was he allied? (max.
+5 points) was SWER: Charles Oglevee is an intelligence agent of a friendly foreign power (Britain).
+He trying to penetrate the German spy ring, chiefly by paying to flip Stefan Walz, but also pying on the "happy couple" house. t is the meaning of the items found outside of Stefan Walz's room? (max.
+5 tion SWER: The partial note with letters EGL was the start of the substitution cipher encrypkey used to decode the German airmail letter received by Stefan Walz.
+He received alar airmail letters from German and helped settle other German spies. - nt was the meaning of the translated letter document dropped off for you? then a bo SWER: This is a letter that the assassin is sending back to his handlers in Germany, giving in an update of his plans to proceed, and confirming the date he needs them to arrange at to leave the city.
+It also suggests that he is a hired assassin rather than a true believer, thus he is referring to the deposit of money in a Swiss bank account (SBA).
+O8 Wha t was the meaning of the note found at the Vorkville pier? (max 5 points)